 Travel is always a challenge when it comes to healthy eating.
 However, if you want to avoid unwanted symptoms you will need to try to stay away from high-fat and fried foods.
 You can scope out online menus in advance, if you know your restaurant itinerary.

-Travel is stressful for healthy people.
+Travel is stressful for healthy people, and traveling with digestive issues can be doubly difficult.
 Stress exacerbates digestive health symptoms like those of IBS.
 It is imperative that you learn what relaxation exercise works best for you and practice before you leave.
 Incorporating these into your travel routine will help keep you calm reducing stressors that could cause your IBS or other symptoms.